 Keep the Special Exception for the largest facilities

 A Special Exception is a public hearing on the actual project, where the company must prove its case and the board can attach conditions, require changes, or deny it.
-That is not the same as a hearing on the ordinance.
-The city can adopt these rules in public and still remove the project-by-project review that lets a board say no to a specific facility.
 The draft trades that review for an administrative checklist.
+The city can adopt these rules in public and still keep project-by-project review.

-Model: Loudoun County, VA · moved data centers to Special Exception, 2025
+Model: Loudoun County, VA · moved to Special Exception, 2025

 2